IssaihPerez/Capstone-2025/index.md

 hashtable to store and display course information, helping students plan their schedules based on the course names, numbers and prerequisites.

+### **Software Engineering and Databases***
+Throughout my academic terms, I've developed a variety of software programs, some database driven and others standalone.
+One notable project involved creating a Top 5 Destinations List for various U.S. states, which featured clickable links directing users to travel agencies that could assist in booking trips to their chosen locations.
+This project focused on enhancing user interaction and providing helfpful resources.
+In another course, I developd a DriverPass system that integrated multiple DMV databases and licensed driving instructor accounts.
+The application allowed users to shcedule appointments with available instructors and access official DMV study materials, offering a streamlined exdperience for individuals preparing for their driving exams.